adajel/supplementary-code-accurate-numerical-simulation/model_zeroflow_BE/README.md

 * *run_convergence_test_godunov.py*
     Run convergence test with a CSD wave using Godenov splitting

     - Edit file to specify path for results (data) and figures.

-    - Output: generates table with values for wave speed (table_wavespeed.txt), width of wave (table_wavewidth.txt), duration of wave (table_duration.txt) and plots of neuronal potential (*.png).

-* *run_convergence_test_strang.py*
-    Run convergence test with a CSD wave using Strang splitting

-    - Edit file to specify path for results (data) and figures.